-Christopher McDougall’s “Born to Run” hit bookstore shelves four years ago this week, and, quite frankly, the impact on the running world has been considerable.
+Christopher McDougall’s “Born to Run” hit bookstore shelves in 2009, and, quite frankly, the impact on the running world has been considerable.
 McDougall’s 304-page autobiographical account of running almost-barefoot with the Tarahumara Indians of Mexico has sold more than a half million copies worldwide and has remained on the New York Times best seller list for more than 200 consecutive weeks.
-(As of May 9, it was No. 21 on the non-fiction paperback list.)
-We caught up with him recently to talk about the forthcoming “Born to Run” movie and his next book, both of which are due out in 2014.
+(As of May 9, 2014, it was No. 21 on the non-fiction paperback list.)
+We caught up with him recently to talk about the forthcoming “Born to Run” movie and his next book, both of which are due out in 2015.

 “Born to Run” has been on the best-seller list since it came out.
 Are you still amazed at its success?